fourlastor-alexandria/construo/README.md

         // add extra modules to be included when running jlink modules.addAll("jdk.zipfs")
     }
+    // these options will be passed to roast via the config.json file roast {
+        // use zgc garbage collector, defaults to true useZgc.set(false)
+        // use the main class as the context class loader, defaults to false, useful for compose apps useMainAsContextClassLoader.set(true)
+        // vm startup options
+        vmOptions.addAll("-Xmx1G")
+    }
     // outputs configuration
     targets {
         // Linux X64